Nets overcome slow start, beat short-handed Heat 98-85

 Kyrie Irving added 16 points for the Nets, who completed a sweep of the Heat in two games that couldn’t have been more different.
 Brooklyn won 128-124 on Saturday, then took the rematch despite barely topping its lowest-scoring game of the season.

-Harden had only 10 points and four shots through three, then scored 10 more in the 18-2 spurt that turned a tie game into a 96-80 lead.
+Harden had only 10 points and five shots through three, then scored 10 more in the 18-2 spurt that turned a tie game into a 96-80 lead.

 Bam Adebayo had 26 points, 10 rebounds and five assists in a strong follow-up to his career-high 41 points Saturday.
 But outside of Goran Dragic’s 21 points, there was little else for a short-handed Heat team that is without Jimmy Butler and Avery Bradley because of health and safety protocols.
 Tyler Herro, Meyers Leonard and Maurice Harkless are injured.